springernature/vpat/nature.md

 <br><br>
 The <a href="https://www.nature.com/nature/subscribe">Nature subscription pages</a> currently contain SVG images without text alternatives, and decorative SVG images that are not marked up to be ignored by Assistive Technologies.
 We are actively working to repair these problems.
 <br><br>
-Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
-These include images in advertising scripts and in Disqus commenting widgets.
-When we become aware of deficiencies, we contact third party suppliers to request repairs.
+Third-party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
+These include images in advertising scripts.
+When we become aware of deficiencies, we contact third-party suppliers to request repairs.
 <br><br>
 When supplied by authors who publish with us, some complex images may lack adequate alternative text, descriptions, and/or captions.
 Examples may include images of charts, graphs, or maps.
 Generally, these images are used to supplement text content.
 A large-scale and currently-active programme of work to improve alternative text content submitted by our authors is under way to address this.
 </td>